kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 </div>
 {% endprism %}

-These `data-*` attributes are placed in an accessible property called `.dataset`:
+The element that contains these data-attributes (`<div id="teamInfo">` in this case) has a property called `dataset`, which holds all these attributes in an object called `DOMStringMap` (an API introduced with HTML5):

-{% prism markup %}
+{% prism javascript %}
 console.log(teamInfo.dataset);
-// logs "DOMStringMap {team: "Chelsea", manager: "José Mourinho", homePitch: "Stanford Bridge"}"
+// logs "DOMStringMap {team: "Chelsea FC", manager: "José Mourinho", homePitch: "Stanford Bridge"}"

-console.log(teamInfo.dataset.team);
-// logs "Chelsea FC"

-console.log(teamInfo.dataset.manager);
-// logs "José Mourinho"

-console.log(teamInfo.dataset.homePitch);
-// logs "Stanford Bridge"
 {% endprism %}

+You can access the individual `dataset` properties instead of the entire object:
+{% prism javascript %}
+console.log(teamInfo.dataset.team); // logs "Chelsea FC"
+console.log(teamInfo.dataset.manager); // logs "José Mourinho"
+console.log(teamInfo.dataset.homePitch); // logs "Stanford Bridge"
+{% endprism %}

+The `<div id="teamInfo">` element
 Simple Example (<a href="http://codepen.io/kaidez/pen/VYLxqG" target="blank">See the CodePen Demo</a>)
 ---------------------
 Before we create code that changes/swaps multiple sets of `data-*` content in different places, let's look at an example of how to do all this with one set.
 The process for this is: